|

 control.
 Under the initiative, concerned countries are trying to negotiate

 how best to replace the 1929 and 1959 treaties.
+Egypt is closely monitoring agricultural and hydroelectric developments

 in Nile Basin countries.
 Specifically, the media in Egypt is watching